 2. Finding solutions for semi-skilled migrants

 Current EU efforts focus on attracting skilled workers and facilitating their entry into the workplace through initiatives like the Blue Card Scheme.
 But the real challenge is finding ways to absorb and skill semi-skilled workers who make their way to Europe.
 Parties should engage in frank discussions on finding sustainable, long-term solutions for these type of migrants through vocational training programmes and circular migration schemes.

 African governments need to invest in infrastructure and social development in order to meet the needs of their youth.
 Long-term infrastructure development to boost levels of employment and improved access to opportunities for youth should be prioritised.

 Facilitating circular migration for sectors facing specific labour shortages is one way that African countries can build working relations with their EU partners.
 But it is also African countries’ responsibility to research and identify gaps in their labour markets so that they can collaborate with EU partners on skills-sharing exercises.

-5. Decreasing militarised and/or economic intervention in AU member states by EU members states
+5. Decrease militarised and/or economic intervention in AU states

 Following the heightened migration crisis in Europe, the EU has come under severe criticism for leveraging its aid contributions to secure readmission and enhance border control in African countries.
 Diversifying income in AU states and implementing a continental-wide framework on migration will help counteract the security discourse while reducing African countries’ dependency on EU aid.